cppalliance/safe-cpp/proposal/draft.md

 # Implementation guidance

 The intelligence behind the _ownership and borrowing_ safety model resides in the compiler's middle-end, in its _MIR analysis_ passes.
 The first thing compiler engineers should focus on when pursuing Safe C++ is to lower their frontend's AST to MIR.
-Several compiled languages already pass through a mid-level IR: Swift passes through SIL,[^sil] Rust passes through MIR,[^mir] and Circle passes through it's mid-level IR when targeting the relocation object model.
-There is an effort called ClangIR[^clangir] to lower Clang to an MLIR dialect called CIR, but the project is in an early phase and doesn't have enough coverage to support the language or library features described in this document.
+Several compiled languages already pass through a mid-level IR: Swift passes through SIL,[@sil] Rust passes through MIR,[@mir] and Circle passes through it's mid-level IR when targeting the relocation object model.
+There is an effort called ClangIR[@clangir] to lower Clang to an MLIR dialect called CIR, but the project is in an early phase and doesn't have enough coverage to support the language or library features described in this document.

 The AST->MIR and MIR->LLVM (or whatever codegen is used) fully replaces the compiler's old codegen.
 It's modestly more difficult to write the MIR path, due to greater hygiene required: subobjects and dereferences must be hierarchicallymust be

 Once there is a MIR representation with adequete coverage, begin work on the MIR analysis.
 Borrow checking is a very intricate algorithm, but fortunately it's easy to print the MIR and the lifetime and outlives constraints as you lower and check functions, so developers know where they're at.
-The NLL RFC[^borrow-checking] is sufficient to get developers started on MIR analysis.
+The NLL RFC[@borrow-checking] is sufficient to get developers started on MIR analysis.
 By my count there are seven rounds of operations on the MIR in the compiler's middle-end:

 1. **Initialization analysis** - Perform forward dataflow analysis on the control flow graph, finding all program points where a place is initialized or uninitialized.
-This can be computed efficiently with gen-kill analysis,[^gen-kill] in which the gen and kill states within a basic block or computed once and memoized into a pair of bit vectors.
+This can be computed efficiently with gen-kill analysis,[@gen-kill] in which the gen and kill states within a basic block or computed once and memoized into a pair of bit vectors.
 An iterative fixed-point solver follows the control flow graph and applies the gen-kill vectors to each basic block.
 After establishing the initialization for each place, raise errors if any uninitialized, partially initialized or potentially initialized place is used.
 2. **Live analysis** - Invent new region variables for each lifetime binder on each local variable in the function.
 Perform reverse dataflow analysis on the control flow graph to find all program points where a region is live or dead.
 A region is live when the borrow it is bound to may be dereferenced at a subsequent point in the program.
 3. **Variance analysis** - Inter-procedural live analysis solves the _constraint equation_.
 The constraints go one way: `'R1 : 'R2 @ P3` reads "R1 outlives R2 starting from the point P3."
-Variance[^variance] relates the lifetime parameterizations of function parameters and return types to these one-way constraints.
-It's necessary to examine the definitions of classes with lifetime binders, and to recursively examine their data member types, in order to solve for the variance[^taming-the-wildcards] for each function call.
-Failure to appropriately solve for variance can result in soundness holes, as illustrated by cve-rs[^cve-rs], which drew attention to this advanced aspect of the safety model.
+Variance[@variance] relates the lifetime parameterizations of function parameters and return types to these one-way constraints.
+It's necessary to examine the definitions of classes with lifetime binders, and to recursively examine their data member types, in order to solve for the variance[@taming-the-wildcards] for each function call.
+Failure to appropriately solve for variance can result in soundness holes, as illustrated by cve-rs[@cve-rs], which drew attention to this advanced aspect of the safety model.
 4. **Type relation** - Emit lifetime constraints to relate assignments from one object with a region variable to another object with a region variable.
 The variance of lifetime parameters determines the directionality of lifetime constraints.
 5. **Solve the constraint equation** - Iteratively grow region variables until all lifetime constraints emitted during type relation are satisfied.
 We now have _inter-procedural live analysis_: we know the full set of live borrows, _even through function calls_.
 6. **Borrow checking** - Visit all instructions in the control flow graph.
-For all _loans in scope_ (i.e. the set of loans live at each program point) test for invalidating actions.[^how-the-borrow-check-works] If there's a read or write on an object with a mutable borrow in scope, or a write to an object with a shared borrow in scope, that violates exclusivity, and a borrowck errors is raised.
+For all _loans in scope_ (i.e. the set of loans live at each program point) test for invalidating actions.[@how-the-borrow-check-works] If there's a read or write on an object with a mutable borrow in scope, or a write to an object with a shared borrow in scope, that violates exclusivity, and a borrowck errors is raised.
 The borrow checker also detects invalid end points in free region variables.
 7. **Drop elaboration** - The relocation object model may leave objects uninitialized, partially initialized or potentially initialized at the point where they go out of scope.
 Drop elaboration erases drops on uninitialized places, replaces drops on partially initialized places with drops only on the initialized subobjects, and gates drops on potentially initialized places behind drop flags.
 Drop elaboration changes your program, and is the reason why MIR isn't just an analysis representation, but a transformation between the AST and the code generator.

 The most demanding frontend work work involves piping information from the frontend down to the MIR.
 Lifetime parameters on functions and classes and lifetime arguments on lifetime binders necessitate a comprehensive change to the compiler's type system.
 Wherever there's a type, you may now have a _lifetime-qualified type_.
 (That is, a type with bound lifetimes.)